 But two out of three of Irish emigrants to North America sailed famine ships from Liverpool.

 Sometimes famine ships didn’t leave Liverpool when advertised, and Irish emigrants found themselves stuck.
 They took refuge in squalid boardinghouses or disgusting basements.
 Sometimes the bodies of entire families were found in the dark Liverpool cellars where they’d spent the last of their money.
 Some committed suicide, some committed mercy killings and many went insane.

 Nathaniel Hawthorne, posted as U.S. consul in Liverpool during the famine years, compared the Irish emigrants to maggots.
 His friend Herman Melville thought Liverpool the worst seaport in the world.
 It,

 …most abounds in all the variety of landsharks, land-rats and other vermin, which makes the hapless mariner their prey.
 In the shape of landlords, barkeepers, clothiers, crimps and boarding-house loungers, the land-sharks devour him, limb by limb; while the land rats and mice constantly nibble at his purse.

-Don’t bring too many clothes or belongings to Liverpool, cautioned O’Hanlon.
-You’ll have to pay someone to carry them, and they might get stolen.
+O’Hanlon cautioned the Irish emigrant against bringing too many clothes or belongings to Liverpool.
+You’ll have to pay someone to carry them, and they might get stolen, he warned.

 Try to find a reputable boarding house before leaving home, he wrote.
 Convert all banknotes to silver or gold and prepare to protect it.
 Be careful of swindlers.
 And never give your money to a banker, or you might not get it back.